If you’re asking yourself, “how do you rank in Google Maps,” then you’ve come to the right place.

 |# of Citations (US)||100+||40+||80+||“Find & Track all citations”|

-Ready to do Local SEO Properly & Drive More Business?
+Now that You Know How to do Local SEO Properly are you Ready to Get More Business?

 If you’re looking for more information on how to improve your organic presence online, check out our SEO best practices checklist.